aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/compression-optimization/optimize-png-aspose-imaging-java-indexed-colors/_index.md

 - `IndexedColor` limits the palette to 256 entries, drastically reducing size.
 - `ColorPaletteHelper.getCloseTransparentImagePalette` builds a palette that retains transparent pixels.

-### Feature 3: Setting the Filter Type for PNG Compression
+### Feature 3: setting the filter type for PNG compression

 #### Which filter type gives the best compression?